triggr/node-sftp-server/README.md

 which none of this would be possible.

-In all cases, this library will only ever perform a subset of what can be accomplished with https://github.com/mscdex/ssh2 .
+In all cases, this library will only ever perform a subset of what can be accomplished with [ssh2](https://github.com/mscdex/ssh2).
 If there's something more advanced you need to do and this library won't support it, that one is probably the one to look at.
+And certainly pull requests would be welcome, too!

 The easiest way to get the hang of this library is probably to look at the `server_example.js` to start with, until this documentation gets more fully